star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Felix Koenig is an Assistant Professor of Economics at Carnegie Mellon University’s Heinz College of Information Systems and Public Policy.

-His research examines the drivers of economic inequality with a particular focus on the impact of technical change on the world of work.
-Dr. Koenig’s recent work studies the rise of winner-take-all labor markets, where a few superstar workers earn most of the incomes.
-In this work, he explores how modern technologies can contribute to the rise of such superstar markets.
+His research primarily explores the drivers of economic inequality, with a focus on the role of technological change in the labor market.
+Dr. Koenig’s research studies the determinants of wages and working conditions.
+Recent work studies the dynamics of winner-take-all labor markets, where a few superstar workers capture most of the income, and illustrates the impact of modern technologies on the emergence of these markets.

-Dr. Koenig received a Ph.D. and MSc in Economics from the London School of Economics, and a B.A. in Philosophy, Politics and Economics from the University of Oxford.
-Prior to entering academia, he worked for the German Bundesbank.
+Dr. Koenig holds a Ph.D. and MSc in Economics from the London School of Economics and a B.A. in Philosophy, Politics, and Economics from the University of Oxford.
+Before his academic career, he worked for the German Bundesbank.
 Currently, he is a Research Affiliate at the Institute for the Study of Labor (IZA) and the Center for Economic Performance (CEP).

 In The Media